chuanwen-wu/office-translator/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This library is licensed under the Apache License Version 2.0.
 See the LICENSE file.